wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 **M:**&ensp;Quite so, provided the second knowledge is unconditional and timeless.
 Forget the known, but remember that you are the knower.
-Don’t be all the time immersed in your experiences.
+Don’t be all the time immersed in your experiënces.
-Remember that you are beyond the experiencer, ever unborn and deathless.
+Remember that you are beyond the experiëncer, ever unborn and deathless.
 In remembering it, the quality of pure knowledge will emerge — the light of unconditional awareness.

-**Q:**&ensp;At what point does one experience reälity?
+**Q:**&ensp;At what point does one experiënce reality?

-**M:**&ensp;Experience is of change — it comes and goes.
+**M:**&ensp;Experiënce is of change — it comes and goes.
-Reälity is not an event; it cannot be experienced.
+Reality is not an event; it cannot be experiënced.
 It is not perceivable in the same way as an event is perceivable.
-If you wait for an event to take place, for the coming of reälity, you will wait for ever, for reälity neither comes nor goes.
+If you wait for an event to take place, for the coming of reality, you will wait for ever, for reality neither comes nor goes.
 It is to be perceived, not expected.
 It is not to be prepared for and anticipated.
-But the very longing and search for reälity is the movement, operation and action of reälity.
+But the very longing and search for reality is the movement, operation and action of reality.
-All you can do is to grasp the central point that reälity is not an event and does not happen, and that whatever happens, whatever comes and goes, is not reälity.
+All you can do is to grasp the central point that reality is not an event and does not happen, and that whatever happens, whatever comes and goes, is not reality.
-See the event as event only, the transient as transient and experience as mere experience and you have done all you can.
+See the event as event only, the transient as transient and experiënce as mere experiënce and you have done all you can.
-Then you are vulnerable to reälity, no longer armoured against it as you were when you gave reälity to events and experiences.
+Then you are vulnerable to reality, no longer armoured against it as you were when you gave reality to events and experiënces.
 But as soon as there is some like or dislike, you have drawn a screen.

-**Q:**&ensp;Would you say that reälity expresses itself in action rather than in knowledge?
+**Q:**&ensp;Would you say that reality expresses itself in action rather than in knowledge?
 Or is it a feeling of sorts?

-**M:**&ensp;Neither action, nor feeling, nor thought express reälity.
+**M:**&ensp;Neither action, nor feeling, nor thought express reality.
-There is no such thing as an expression of reälity.
+There is no such thing as an expression of reality.
-You are introducing a duälity where there is none.
+You are introducing a duality where there is none.
-Only reälity *is* — there is nothing else.
+Only reality *is* — there is nothing else.
 The three states of waking, dreaming and sleeping are not me and I am not in them.
 When I die, the world will say, “Oh, Maharaj is dead!”.
 But to me these are words without content; they have no meaning.
 When the worship is done before the image of the <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>, all takes place as if he wakes and bathes and eats and rests, and goes for a stroll and returns, blesses all and goes to sleep.
-All is attended to in the minutest detail and yet there is a sense of unreälity about it all.
+All is attended to in the minutest detail and yet there is a sense of unreality about it all.
 So is the case with me.
 All happens as it needs, yet nothing happens.
 I do what seems to be necessary, but at the same time I know that nothing is necessary, that life itself is only make-believe.

 **Q:**&ensp;Why then live at all?
-Why all this unnecessary coming and going, waking and sleeping, eating and digesting?
+Why all this unnecessary coming and goïng, waking and sleeping, eating and digesting?

 **M:**&ensp;Nothing is done by me; everything just happens.
 I do not expect, I do not plan, I just watch events happening, knowing them to be unreal.